 What is embedded software?
 What differences or considerations do we have to take into account when we’re testing embedded software rather than traditional application software?
 Those were some of the questions that Jon Hagar answered at a recent SQuAD (Software Qualilty Association of Denver) meeting.
+And to demonstrate his points, he allowed for some fun by giving the group a hands-on “attack” assignment used to test embedded software within a robot.

 What is embedded software?